emzatos/zombit/README.md

 zombit
 ======

-8-bit zombie survial game that takes place in an office building
+8-bit zombie survial game that takes place in an office building.

+Currently being developed by nondefault and schoolant.